Cuprate/old_book/src/monero/database/pruning.md

 ## Getting A Seeds Log Stripes

-Monero currently only accepts a log stripes of 3 and will reject any peers which have a different log stripes.
+Monero currently only accepts a log stripes value of 3 and will reject any peers that use a different value.
 The function to calculate a seeds log stripes is:

 ```c++
 constexpr inline uint32_t get_pruning_log_stripes(uint32_t pruning_seed) {